 Connections can be created through respectful interaction, informal and formal exchange of ideas and knowledge.
 Acknowledgment of the parties' perspectives is also an important way to create connections.
 Each community council should appoint one person as their point of contact for the local law enforcement on all planning matters, provide contact information, and inform the local law enforcement of community concerns and needs accordingly.
 A regular contact person in the local law enforcement agency should also be clearly identified for each citizens' academy.
-This will usually be a
+This will usually be a community liaison zone officer for the area concerned.

-Pla anning Timeline - minimum seven days from event date Step 1: Identify local law enforcement point of contact (i.e., community liaison).
+Pla anning Timeline - minimum seven days from event date Step 1: Identify local law enforcement point of contact (e.g., community liaison).
 Step 2: Work with law enforcement to make an introduction to the appropriate officer.
 Step 3: Host a call with that designated officer to discuss the session needs and logistics.
 Step 4: Develop an agenda based upon the guidelines as shared by local law enforcement.
-Step 5: Work with the house of worship and law enforcement agency to send an email and post on social media to inform the local community about the event, (2) having the religious leader announce the academy at a religious service.
+Step 5: Work with the faith-based organization and law enforcement agency to send an email and post on social media to inform the local community about the event; have the religious leader announce the academy at a religious service.
 Step 6: Develop marketing materials such as posters, postcards, e-cards to help spread the word; place and distribute materials about two weeks before the event.
 Prepare a survey for distribution the day of the event.
-Step 7: Identify an opening and closing speaker from law enforcement and from a house of worship.
+Step 7: Identify an opening and closing speaker from law enforcement and from a faith-based organization.
 Step 8: Identify the space and time for sign-up.
 We recommend this be done in advance.
-Step 9: Develop and share an agenda or a run-of-show that indicates the start time, speakers, topics, speaking time allotted, Q&A time, and closing and share this with all speakers.
+Step 9: Develop and share an agenda or a run of show that indicates the start time, speakers, topics, speaking time allotted Q&A time, and closing, and share this with all speakers.
 Step 10: Determine if AV accommodations are needed.
-If so, arrange for them with the facility or house of worship in advance.
+If so, arrange for them with the facility or faith-based organization in advance.
 Step 11: Hold event (see Day of Steps below).
-Da y of Steps Step 1: Arrive at a house of worship or community center an hour in advance.
+Step 12: Compile survey results.
+Da y of Steps Step 1: Arrive at the faith-based organization or community center an hour in advance.
 Step 2: Set up sign-in station.
-Step 3: If using electronic sign-in, have a paper sign-in sheet as back-up in case of an Internet outage.
+Step 3: If using electronic sign-in, have a paper sign-in sheet as backup in case of an internet outage.
 Step 4: Capture attendees' name, phone, and email on the sign-in sheet.
 Step 5: Identify where the speakers will sit and speak.
 Place water at their seats.
 Step 6: Brief speakers on the agenda and other housekeeping details upon their arrival.
-Step 7: Host the citizens' academy according to the agenda or run-of-show.
+Step 7: Host the citizens' academy according to the agenda or run of show.
 Step 8: Manage Q&A segment with respect to all speakers - ask that people are respectful of the time given by speakers by being civil, brief, and kind.
 Also, ask that they are considerate of others in attendance who may also have questions.
 Step 9: Distribute survey to attendees to solicit feedback.
-Step 10: Within 3 days, send an email or thank you message to speakers and house of worship for their participation.
-Step 11: Send photos with descriptions/captions to your partners, including community organizations, the house of
+Step 10: Within three days, send emails or thank you messages to speakers and faith-based organization for their participation.
+Step 11: Send photos with descriptions/captions to your partners, including community organizations, the faith-based organization, law enforcement agency liaison, info@faithandblue.org, and any local sponsors.